 Firstly I’ll say that I think comparing it to Center Parcs is a little unfair as I don’t really think they are that like for like.
 Crieff Hydro is primarily a hotel.
 It’s nicely decorated and the customer service was excellent.
 I can’t speak to the hotel rooms as we stayed in a cabin.

-In terms of the self-catered accommodation I think the lodge I stayed in at Center Parcs were nicer than the cozy cabin for 5 that we stayed at in Crieff Hydro.
+In terms of the self-catered accommodation, I think the lodge I stayed in at Center Parcs were nicer than the cozy cabin for 5 that we stayed at in Crieff Hydro.
 It felt cleaner and more modern.
 The quality of the furniture at Center Parcs – for example, beds and sofas etc were of a higher standard.
-That said, Crieff Hydro gave a lot of complimentary products that Center Parcs don’t.
+That said, Crieff Hydro gave a lot of complementary products that Center Parcs don’t.
 For example, White Company toiletries, a welcome hamper, logs for burning, teas, coffees etc.

 At Center Parcs I felt a little like once you were in the complex itself they tried to make money off you however possible.
 Everything seemed overpriced and I resented not being able to take advantage of the offers at the chain restaurants there that I would be able to anywhere else.